RocketSoftwareCOBOLandMainframe/BankDemo/tutorial/gettingstarted/visualstudio/readme.md

 1. In Solution Explorer, select the JCL file in the project, and then drag it across to Server Explorer, and drop it onto the BANKDEMO server.

-    Alternatively, you can right-click the file in Solution Explorer, and select **Submit JCL**
+    Alternatively, you can right-click the file in Solution Explorer, and select **Submit JCL**.

     **Note:** If you have not started the BANKDEMO server yet, since you configured the IDE to start the server automatically, you receive a notification that the server will be started.
 Click **OK** to confirm this.